Activities you can do with your cat to keep them happy indoors

-Cats love to explore, so most cats will usually prefer outdoor access so they can enjoy all of the sights, sounds and smells the natural world has to offer.
+Cats love to explore.
+Most cats will usually prefer outdoor access so they can enjoy all the sights, sounds and smells the natural world has to offer.

-However, in the UK, 37% of cats are kept indoors, so it’s important to offer these indoor-only cats with plenty of enrichment to allow them to exhibit their natural cat behaviours and prevent boredom and frustration.
+But in the UK, 37% of cats are kept indoors.
+It’s important to offer these indoor-only cats plenty of enrichment.
+This will allow them to exhibit their natural cat behaviours and prevent boredom and frustration.

 Not only will this keep indoor cats happy, but it will also help form a strong bond between you and your indoor cat.

 That's why we've partnered with our long-standing partner Purina, to help shine a light on the importance of enrichment.
-Find more details about this campaign and other tips and advice on keeping indoor cats happy.
+Find more details about the Purina campaign and other tips and advice on keeping indoor cats happy.

 How to bond with an indoor cat